-A concerned looking lady was bottle feeding a puppy at the gate.
-“I’m sorry, we’re close today.”
+A concerned-looking lady was bottle feeding a puppy at the gate.
+“I’m sorry, we’re closed today.”

-“Hi, my names Indy.
+“Hi, my name’s Indy.
 My car’s full of cats.
-Adam Clements was bringing here.
+Adam Clements was bringing them here.
 I’m afraid he had a car crash on the way.”

 “Oh, no!
 I knew something bad happened!” the lady almost dropped the puppy as grief set in.

 “It’ll be okay.
 Adam’s in hospital by now and getting treatment.
 I’m hopeful, he’ll recover in time.”
 Indy hugged her.
 “Can I bring the cats inside?”

 “Oh — I er yes please do.
 I’m Tanya, Adam’s my husband.
 We run the sanctuary alone.
 I can’t be with him and look after the cats at the same time.
 Ooh, don’t know what to do!”

 Indy opened her mouth to speak.
 Her phone rang instead.
 She instinctively knew it was her boss wondering where she was, and so answered it.
 “Yes, Paul.
 I came upon a car crash.
 I’m trying to rescue some cats that were —”

 “Cats!
 Bugger the cats, I need you at work!”